Negotiating job offers

 But you don’t have to share that info, so you reply, “I’d rather not say.”

-They’re looking for a bargain.
+Instead, they’re looking for a bargain.
 You don’t want to be a bargain.

 This is the courtship phase of your relationship: They should be trying to convince you to join their team.
 They should be selling you, which means there’s a good chance that this is the friendliest, most copacetic phase of your relationship with this company.